preyashah7/DSA-Based-Trade-Bot/README.md

 * 🔁 Add real-time market data APIs (like Alpha Vantage, Yahoo Finance)
 * 🤖 ML-enhanced strategy selection
 * 📱 Convert to Android or Web-based simulator

+## 🙌 Credits

+Built with ❤️ by Preya Shah — AI, full-stack, and ML enthusiast.